Normal 5-edge-coloring of some snarks superpositioned by Flower snarks: Concluding remarks

 The results of this paper confirm this conjecture for the class of snarks we considered.
-Namely, in a normal coloring constructed in the proof of Theorem \ref{Tm_oneSE}, every superedge $\mathcal{B}_{i}$ is colored by a (complementary) right coloring, and the right colorings of flower snarks we introduced use only three colors, so each edge in a right coloring of a superedge is poor.
-Since flower snark superedge has at least 19 edges and there are at least three superedges in a superposition, the claim of \ref{Conjecture_paper1} follows.
-For a normal coloring constructed in the proof of Theorem \ref{Tm_twoSE}, at least every other superedge is colored by a (complementary) right coloring, so the conclusion is the same.
+Namely, in a normal coloring constructed in the proof of Theorem \ref{Tm_oneSE}, every superedge $\mathcal{B}_{i}$ is colored by a (complementary) right coloring, and the right colorings of Flower snarks we introduced use only three colors, so each edge in a right coloring of a superedge is poor.
+Since a Flower snark superedge has at least 19 edges and there are at least three superedges in a superposition, the claim of Conjecture \ref{Conjecture_paper1} follows.
+For a normal coloring constructed in the proof of Theorem \ref{Tm_twoSE}, at least every other superedge is colored by a (complementary) right coloring, leading to the same conclusion.
 To be more precise, in each of our constructions at least $\left\lfloor g/2\right\rfloor \geq1$ superedges $\mathcal{B}_{i}$ of a superposition $\tilde{G}$ are colored by $R_{j}^{i}$ or $\bar{R}_{j}^{i},$ and when $\mathcal{B}_{i}$ is a Flower snark superedge then all its edges are poor in both $R_{j}^{i}$ and $\bar {R}_{j}^{i}.$ Since every Flower snark superedge has at least $24$ edges, it follows that every superposition by Flower snarks considered in this paper has at least $24$ poor edges.

 \textbf{Acknowledgments.}~~Both authors acknowledge partial support of the Slovenian research agency ARRS program\ P1-0383 and ARRS project J1-3002.
 The first author also the support of Project KK.01.1.1.02.0027, a project co-financed by the Croatian Government and the European Union through the European Regional Development Fund - the Competitiveness and Cohesion Operational Programme.
+The authors are also thankful to the reviewers for the careful reading of the paper and valuable suggestions.